Courses

 PHMD 6468.
 International Advanced Pharmacy Practice Experience.
 (6 Hours)

-Provides an international experience with an approved preceptor at an appropriate site.
+Offers an international experience with an approved preceptor at an appropriate site.
 Based on availability.
-May be repeated without limit.
+May be repeated up to nine times.

 PHMD 6469.
 Management Advanced Pharmacy Practice Experience.
 (6 Hours)